-The RSO performs audits of all areas of use and individuals who are authorized to use byproduct material to ensure work is done in accordance with the license, regulations, and user permit conditions.
+The RSO performs audits of all areas of use and individuals who are authorized to use radioactive material to verify work is being done in accordance with the license, regulations, and user permit conditions.
 Specific duties and responsibilities performed under the radiation safety program include:

 - Monitoring and surveys of all areas in which radioactive material is used;

-- Oversight of ordering, receipt, surveys, and delivery of byproduct material;
+- Oversight of ordering, receipt, surveys, and delivery of radioactive material;

-- Packaging, labeling, surveys, etc. of all shipments of byproduct material leaving the institution;
+- Packaging, labeling, surveys, etc. of all shipments of radioactive material leaving the institution;

 - Personnel monitoring program, including determining the need for and evaluating bioassays, monitoring personnel exposure records, and developing corrective actions for those exposures approaching maximum permissible limits;